Create Ticket My Tickets Post Discussion

 You create a Form named "Sales Order" which you will use to capture orders for your products.
 The Form has the following fields:

-• product_choice : A Choices field that is linked to the Products Data Source.
+• product_choice: A Choices field that is linked to the Products Data Source.

-• quantity : A Number field that captures the quantity of product ordered.
+• quantity: A Number field that captures the quantity of product ordered.

-• total : A Number field that will calculate the total amount by multiplying the product's price by quantity.
+• total: A Number field that will calculate the total amount by multiplying the product's price by quantity.

 On the "total" field, you would define a Dynamic Value formula as follows: {{product_choice[2]}} * {{quantity}}

-Note: the square brackets and index value of 2 refer to the 3rd column (the Price) in the Products Data Source.
+Note: The square brackets and index value of 2 refer to the 3rd column (the Price) in the Products Data Source.

 Did you find it helpful?
 Yes No